cloud-py-api/nc_py_api/docs/index.rst

 ========

 The main goal of this project is to provide a fast and easy way to develop and deploy Python applications for Nextcloud.
-Option to use it as a client library is a beneficial side effect.
+The option to use it as a client library is a beneficial side effect.
-The code is unified, and the code base for both modes is the same.
+The code is unified, and the codebase for both modes is the same.
 Tests are carried out for both modes.

-If you have any questions or corrections to the documentation, we would be glad to address your questions in discussions, corrections in pull requests, and complex problems in issues.
+If you have any questions or corrections regarding the documentation, we would be glad to address them in discussions, incorporate corrections through pull requests, and handle complex problems through issues.

 Have a great time with Python and Nextcloud!